 4-Prioritize your Tasks based on value & effort

 Not all tasks are made equal.
-In most cases there are tasks which bring more value to the product or service you plan to deliver than other tasks.
+In most cases, there are tasks which bring more value to the product or service you plan to deliver than other tasks.

 This is a crucial step to manage tasks by getting the order and priority of implementing tasks right.
-Tasks which take long time and have little business value should be dropped first.
+Tasks which take a long time and have little business value should be dropped first.

-Now that you have made your tasks and the project has begun, you need to start manage tasks and track them.
+Now that you have made your tasks and the project has begun, you need to start to manage tasks and track them.

 A good tool for managing and tracking project is essential.
 Make sure your tool includes interactive Gantt chart software.
-In my opinion a Gantt chart is the best tool for tracking projects and tasks.
+In my opinion, a Gantt chart is the best tool for tracking projects and tasks.